animatlabs/animatlabs.github.io/_posts/2024-03-23-better-result-handling-with-result-object.md

 ## Introduction

 Exceptions should be rare...**Why?**...Throwing and catching exceptions **is slow** relative to other code flow patterns.
 Because of this, exceptions shouldn't be used to control normal program flow.**Also**...Code that relies heavily on exceptions for control flow can become **difficult to read and maintain** .
-It can be challenging to follow the logic of a program that jumps from one exception handler to another, as opposed to one that follows a more straightforward, linear flow.
+It can be challenging to follow the logic of a program that jumps from one exception handler to another, as opposed to one that follows a simpler, linear flow.

 **Also**...Improperly handled exceptions can lead to resource leaks.
 Exceptions are designed to **handle unexpected and rare events** .
 Using them for regular control flow, like handling business logic or validations, is generally considered a bad practice because it misrepresents the intention of the exception mechanism.